barracuda-cloudgen-access/access-cli/README.md

 JSON output generally contains the most information, sometimes including nested objects; CSV output corresponds to a CSV version of the table output.

 All output formats are subject to pagination parameters, when those are available.

+Certain output options are specific to input-accepting commands input (for record creation or editing):
+ - `--errors-only` - output will be restricted to records whose creation/editing failed

+### Input formats

+When adding or editing records, fyde-cli can receive input in three different ways:

+ - Interactively, through command line flags
+   - Users will be prompted to interactively provide mandatory fields that were not included in the passed flags
+ - From JSON files, using `--from-file=filename.json --file-format=json` (`--file-format=json` is the default and can be omitted)
+   - In this case, fyde-cli will expect a JSON array containing the different records
+ - From CSV files, using `--from-file=filename.csv --file-format=csv`
+   - In this case, fyde-cli will expect a file containing comma-separated values, with one record per line.
+The first record must be a header mapping each column to the correct record field

+### Behavior on error

+When creating, editing or deleting multiple records in one go, by default fyde-cli will stop on the first error.
+However, one may want to perform the operation in a "best effort" basis, where fyde-cli will continue processing the remaining records/arguments regardless of previous errors.
+This can be enabled using the `--continue-on-error` flag.
+When this flag is passed, fyde-cli should never exit with a non-zero code.

 ## Reporting issues